CCExtractor/ultimate_alarm_clock/README.md

   - `snoozeDuration` (Integer): The snooze duration for the alarm, in minutes.

   - `offsetDetails` (Map, Ignored): A map containing additional offset details.

+  - `deleteAfterGoesOff` (Boolean): Deletes the alarm once it rings.

+  - `showMotivationalQuote` (Boolean): Toggle motivational quote pop on alarm dismiss.

+  - `activityMonitor` (Integer): Checks whether the activity monitor is on as 0 and 1.

+  - `alarmDate` (String): Stores the date on which the alarm should ring.

+  - `ringOn` (Boolean): Toggle specific ring date for alarms.

+  - `profile` (String): Stores the name of the profile the alarm belongs to.

+  - `isGuardian` (Boolean): Toggle the Guardian Angel feature for the alarm.

+  - `guardianTimer` (Integer): Stores time in seconds for Guardian Angel to activate after inactivity during an alarm trigger.

+  - `guardian` (String): Contact number of the person to contact for Guardian Angel feature.

+  - `isCall` (Boolean): Toggles Call or SMS for Guardian Angel.

+#### Timers Collection
+- **Attributes**:
+  - `timerValue` (Integer): The total duration of the timer in seconds.

+  - `startedOn` (String): The timestamp when the timer was started.

+  - `ringtoneName` (String): The name of the ringtone to be played when the timer ends.

+  - `timerName` (String): A unique name for the timer.

+  - `isPaused` (Integer): Indicates whether the timer is paused (0 for not paused, 1 for paused).

+  - `timeElapsed` (Integer): The amount of time that has elapsed since the timer started, in seconds.

 ### ISAR